kee-reel/LATEST/README.md

 print(s) # Output addition result
 ```

-> Yes I know about command line arguments, but I've built it this way, so programms could be executed and tested as usual.
+> Yes I know about command line arguments, but I've built it this way, so programms still can be executed and tested manually as usual.
+>
 > I don't consider that it's good idea to teach begginers in programming about command line arguments at first lesson.

 # Requirements